On this page

-These budgets include the annual basic care fee of about $3500 (between $9.72 and $10.85 a day depending on the package level), which the government expects everyone to pay.
+These budgets include the annual basic care fee of between about $3900 and $4400 per year (between $10.88 and $12.14 per day depending on the package level), which the government expects everyone to pay.

-Once a person has been approved for a package they have to wait until one is assigned.
+Once a person has been approved for a package they must wait until one is assigned.

-Unlike the CHSP, home care packages are income tested, with fees applicable for a package holder whose annual income is above a $28,048.80 threshold for singles or $21,762 for each member of a couple.
+Unlike the CHSP, Home Care Packages are income tested, with fees applicable for a package holder whose annual income is above a $31,140.20 threshold for singles or $24,117 for each member of a couple.

-The most someone can be asked to contribute towards their package as an income-tested fee is $11,335.48 a year – however this same capped income tested amount applies for each package level.
+The most you can be asked to contribute towards your package as an income-tested fee is $12,682.70 a year, with this same capped income tested amount applying for each package level.

-A further expense is the administration and case management fee charged by the chosen provider, which can be up to 40% of the home care package budget.
+A further expense is the administration and case management fee charged by the chosen provider, which is capped at 35% of the Home Care Package budget.

-Given the choice of whether to pay more for possibly not much more help, anyone on a lower-level package paying an income-tested fee often has no real incentive to switch from the CHSP to a HCP.
+Given the choice of whether to pay more for possibly not much more help, anyone on a lower-level package paying an income-tested fee often has no real incentive to switch from the CHSP to a Home Care Package.

 However, it is often the case that those assessing you for a higher-level package will be looking to see if you are using the funds already allocated.